-The Civil War in Missouri — 1863
+The Civil War in Missouri — 1864

 10 to 11:30 a.m.

-Similar to other roundtables across the state and the nation, the Mid-Missouri group is comprised of historians — professional and amateur, authors and just plain folks who maintain an interest in the Civil War.Anyone interested in the Civil War is invited to attend meetings of the Mid-Missouri Roundtable at 7 p.m., on the third Tuesday of the month at the Boone County Historical Society Museum at 7 p.m.
+Similar to other roundtables across the state and the nation, the Mid-Missouri Roundtable is comprised of historians, professional and amateur, and just plain folks who maintain an interest in the Civil War.Anyone interested in the Civil War is invited to attend our meetings on the third Wednesday of the month at the Boone County Historical Society Museum at 7 p.m.
 The roundtable does not meet during the summer (that is why we are at Osher) but our 32nd year begins on Sept.
 14, 2014.

 Harold Miederhoff, a retired secondary education mathematics teacher, is a charter member of the Mid-Missouri Civil War Roundtable.
 He has long been interested in the American Civil War.

 Writing a Newspaper Column — For Fun and Maybe a Few Bucks (4 sessions)